Sloopin/iso-42001-gap-assessment-tool/README.md

 ## Features

-* **Interactive Questionnaire:** A multi-page assessment that walks the user through key clauses of the ISO 42001 standard.
+* **Interactive Questionnaire:** A multi-page assessment that walks the user through clauses of the ISO 42001 standard.
 * **Dynamic Scoring:** A simple, three-tiered response system (`Not Implemented`, `Partially Implemented`, `Fully Implemented`) for each question.
 * **Session Management:** User's answers are saved in a server-side session as they navigate between pages.
 * **Automated Report Generation:** A final report page that calculates an overall compliance score (in percentage) and provides a detailed gap analysis.